Suhail-Sharieff/myDSAnotes/algos/_0_Math/_04_UnitDigitOfK.md

-Here's a README.md file explaining the method for finding the unit digit of a number raised to a power, with examples included:
+EADME.md file explaining the method for finding the unit digit of a number raised to a power, with examples included:

 # Finding the Unit Digit of a Number Raised to a Power